To create a campus climate that will sustain attention to the Americans with Disabilities Act (ADA) in the spirit in which it was designed by:

 - Creating the Hosting an Accessible Event Checklist for departments, developed in conjunction with the Event Accessibility and Accommodation Policy.

-- In partnership with the School of Design: updating the Hawk Route – a stairless route through campus which goes between Sunnyside Avenue and Jayhawk Boulevard, with a student designed logo conveying accessibility and inclusion.
+- In partnership with the School of Design: updating the Hawk Route (PDF) – a stairless route through campus which goes between Sunnyside Avenue and Jayhawk Boulevard, with a student designed logo conveying accessibility and inclusion.

 - Creating the RCEA website, Accessible KU.